-It’s true that as a widow, you can normally collect survivor benefits based on your spouse’s earning record with Social Security once you turn 60.
-However, if you’re disabled, you can collect survivor benefits earlier.
+It’s true that as a widow, you can normally collect survivors benefits based on your spouse’s earning record with Social Security once you turn 60.
+However, if you’re disabled, you can collect survivors benefits earlier.
+These benefits are called disabled widow(er)'s benefits (DWB).
+The deceased spouse must have worked enough years paying Social Security taxes into the system for the widow or widower to be eligible for Social Security benefits.

 That said, Social Security must find you have a disability that prevents you from doing substantial amount of work.
 You generally have to either meet the requirements of one of Social Security’s listed disabilities (your medical conditions probably don’t qualify) or prove that there are no jobs that you can do, even simple sit-down jobs that require no walking or lifting.